co9olguy/getting-cleaning-data-project/README.md

-getting-cleaning-data-project
+Repository for the course project of the Coursera course "Getting and Cleaning Data"
 =============================

-# Repository for the course project of the Coursera course "Getting and Cleaning Data"

 ## Repository contents: